inaseri/ng-mat-form-builder/projects/ng-mat-form-builder/README.md

 import {HttpHeaders} from "@angular/common/http";

 export class FormBuilderModel {
-  type: any; // select, number, text, tel, date;
+  type: any; // select, number, text, tel, date, autoComplete;
   label: any;
   formControlName: any;
   validators: any; // array or null;